Ohio's 27th senatorial district

 Ohio's 27th senatorial district has historically been based in metro Akron.
-It now consists of Wayne County, as well as, portions of both Summit and Stark counties.
-It encompasses Ohio House districts 1, 37, and 38.
+It now consists of Portage County, as well as, portions of both Summit and Geauga counties.
+It encompasses Ohio House districts 31, 35, and 72.
 It has a Cook PVI of R+4.
 The district was represented by the Senate President from 1978 to 1979 with Senator Oliver Ocasek.
 Its Ohio Senator is Republican Kristina Roegner.
-She resides in Hudson located in Summit County.